 (c) Debtor's Motion to Approve Sale of Property.
-A chapter 13 debtor may request an order approving a sale of property by filing and serving on the trustee, the United States Trustee, and all parties claiming an interest in the subject property, a motion and notice substantially conforming to the local form (Debtor's Motion to Approve Sale in Chapter 13 Case), in accordance with LBR 9013-1(c).
+A chapter 13 debtor may request an order approving a sale of property by filing a motion substantially conforming to the local form (Debtor's Motion to Approve Sale in Chapter 13 Case), in accordance with LBR 9013-1(c), and serving it on the trustee, the United States Trustee, any party claiming an interest in the subject property, and all parties entitled to notice under Bankruptcy Rule 2002 (Bankruptcy Rule 2002(h) applies).
 The motion must include a report as to the status of title and liens for the subject property.
-The motion may include a request for approval of any compensation to be paid to the debtor's attorney for services related to the motion and payment of a commission or other fees to a sales agent, auctioneer, or other professional for services performed in connection with the sale, if (i) the amount requested does not exceed the applicable amount under the Chapter 13 Attorney Fee Guidelines, and (ii) the amount distributable to unsecured creditors.